 Each Truman Scholarship provides funding in support for graduate study toward a public service-related degree, participation in leadership development programs, and access to internships arranged by the Foundation.

 Truman Scholarship candidates must be U.S. citizens or U.S. nationals who are full-time juniors at four-year undergraduate institutions and in the top quarter of their class.
-"Junior” here means a student who plans to continue full-time undergraduate study and who expects to receive a baccalaureate degree between December 2022 and August 2023 or a student in their second or third year of collegiate study who expects to graduate during the 2021-2022 academic year.
+"Junior” here means a student who plans to continue full-time undergraduate study and is in their second or third year of collegiate study who expects to graduate during the following academic year.

 Candidates must also be nominated into the national competition from their undergraduate institution.